How to make price quotes work for you

 Good quotes are brief, yet accurate and comprehensive.
 They tell the client everything they need to know.
 Here are some items to include:

-See our guide to invoice payment terms for useful tips on getting paid faster.
+- Payment terms: See our guide to invoicing for useful tips on getting paid faster.

 Five tips to get your quotes accepted